4 Tips for Having Financial Conversations with Your Aging Parents (#3 is So Important!)

 As a daughter, a CFP professional, and financial life strategist, I know the ‘talk’ is not a one-and-done.
 It also can’t start with a discussion about dollars.
 The financial talk will bloom from cultivating the soil of self-awareness, trust, respect, and team work.

 It is healthy monetary mindsets and the willingness to make constant course corrections that will ease the financial transition into and through elderhood.
-Here are four tips I have found helpful both with my own parents and thinking forward as a parent myself.
+Here are four tips I have found helpful both with my own aging parents and thinking forward as a parent myself.

 #1 Recognize and Wrestle with Your Own Emotions